Green Party (UK): PEOPLE, 1972–1975

-Derek Wall, in his history of the Green Party, contends that the new political movement focused initially on the theme of survival, which shaped the "bleak evolution" of the nascent ecological party during the 1970s.
-In Wall's eyes, the party suffered from a lack of media attention and "opposition from many environmentalists", which contrasted with the experience of other emerging Green parties, such as Germany's Die Grünen.
-Nonetheless, PEOPLE invested many of its resources in engaging with the indifferent environmental movement, which Wall calls a "tactical mistake".

 Membership rose and the party contested both 1974 general elections.
 In the February 1974 general election, PEOPLE received 4,576 votes in 7 seats.
 In later years, an influx of left-wing activists took PEOPLE in a more left-wing direction, causing something of a split.
-In the October 1974 general election, where PEOPLE's average vote fell to just 0.7% much of the difference was made by Liberal candidates entering the fray.
+In the October 1974 general election, where PEOPLE's average vote fell to just 0.7%; much of the difference was made by Liberal candidates entering the fray.
 After much internal debate the party's 1975 Conference adopted a proposal to change its name to 'The Ecology Party' in order to gain more recognition as the party of environmental concern.
-This was supported by the Executive, who had found media recognition hard to achieve under the original name.
-'Green' was not an appropriate name at that time and 'ecology' had become more publicly recognised as a concept in the party's three years of campaigning.
+This was supported by the Executive, who had found media recognition hard to achieve under the original name. and 'ecology' had become more publicly recognised as a concept in the party's three years of campaigning.

-Party co-founder Tony Whittaker noted in an interview with Derek Wall "… voters did not connect PEOPLE with ecology.
-What I wanted was something that the media could look up in their files so that, when they wanted a spokesman of the issue of ecology, they could find the Ecology Party and pick up the phone.
-It was as brutal and basic as that.
-PEOPLE didn’t communicate what we had hoped it would communicate".